colbrydi/cyberambassadors/source/content/pages/affiliates.md

 Title: Affiliates
 Date: 2018-08-08

 One of the objectives of the CyberAmbassador project is to reach out and work with other CI professional Organizations and connect them with Professional Skills training programs.
-The following is a list of Affiliated organizations and training programs:
+The following is a list of affiliated organizations and training programs:

 ---